Last updated: May 30, 2023

 Video: How to Host an Office Party

-I helped manage a company happy hour in Houston, Texas.
-You’ll see how I do icebreakers and introductions.
+I assisted in organizing a company happy hour in Houston, Texas.
+I’ll show you how I handle icebreakers and introductions.

 You can use this for a business, networking event, at your company or just a casual office meetup for drinks after work.